 - Do you have advanced training?
 Can you elaborate on that?

 - What should we expect?

-Is there anything that would rule us out as good candidates for marriage therapy?
-(For example, a history of domestic violence, substance abuse, etc.)
+- What would rule us out as good candidates for marriage therapy?
+(A history of domestic violence and/or substance abuse, for example.)

 - Are you single, married, or divorced?
 (If this is important to you, then ask it.)